jmakofsk/JacobPortfolio/final-project-part-two.md

 Some of the questions I asked included:
 - What works?
+        - Clear that you're comparing economic indicators to approval
+        - Fairly easy to understand for the most part
+        - Timeline is consistent across both charts + splitting gas and food helps a lot
 - What doesn't work/what would you change?
+        - Like that it’s monthly, but wish it was less messy
+        - Hard to immediately understand what CPI means
+        - Not clear what specifically I’m supposed to be looking for (correlation? trend? causation?)
+        - Feels like I need a more specific takeaway
 - What questions do you have?
+        - Why does gas seem more connected?
+        - Is this adjusted for inflation or already built into CPI?
+        - Should I be comparing slopes or just general direction?
 - What was your eye drawn to first?
+        - Gas spikes
+        - Sharp drops in approval
+        - The crossing/movement of the lines (trying to see if they move together)
+        - Less drawn to food graph

 # Identified changes for Part III